10 Steps for Starting a Small Business

 7. Determine Your Business Structure

-Choosing a legal structure is next on the list of steps to starting a business and you can’t skip this part.
-A legal structure means how your business will operate.
+Choosing a legal structure is next on the list of steps to starting a business.
+A legal structure is how your business will operate.
 The most common business structures are:

 • Sole proprietorship